Icon info

 • Topics include HR, supply chain, marketing, strategy, innovation, digitalization

-Limited availability: we select up to 45 consulting projects each year.
+Limited availability: we select up to 40 consulting projects per academic year.

 Innovation Challenge